IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-column.md

 ---
 # $PlatformShort$ Column Charts

+$PlatformShort$ Column Charts, Column Graphs, or Vertical Column Charts, are among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by vertical Columns or equal width and differing lengths.
+They are ideal for showing variations in the value of an item over time.
+Data is represented using a collection of rectangles that extend from the left to right of the chart towards the values of data points.
+Like a Bar Chart, or Bar Graph, where Bars are displayed vertically (up and down).

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/category-chart-column-chart-with-legend' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Line Chart With Legend"></iframe>
 </div>